Device details

 Export CSV: You can choose to export selected patch notifications to a CSV file.
 The file is saved to your local downloads folder.

-Search: Use the Search field to enter a keyword; the list will then only show patches that contain the keyword.
+Search: Enter a keyword into the Search field to only show patches that contain the keyword.
 The keyword is matched to any case-insensitive text found from within all of the patches.
-To remove a search filter, click the clear filters icon.
+To remove a search filter, select the clear filters icon.

 Endpoint Manager Troubleshooting